oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32,exception_verbosity=high python example.py

+After training, you have to save the trained weights, create/compile a similar model without Eingenvalue Decay and save this model.
+Then, you can use your trained weights with this model (see lines 78-110 of “example.py”).

-The original models from Keras repository (without Eigenvalue Decay) can be downloaded here: https://github.com/fchollet/keras/tree/master/examples
+For comparison, the original models from Keras repository (without Eigenvalue Decay) can be downloaded here: https://github.com/fchollet/keras/tree/master/examples